Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

 To repeat the analysis, you first need to download the data for the two dataset we used:

-*THINGS*: THINGS contains bla.
-You can download it under: https://osf.io/z2784/

-For this, we need the
+*THINGS*: A large-scale image dataset of 1,854 everyday object concepts with human-derived behavioral similarity ratings, used to model object-level representations in vision and cognition.
+You can download it under [https://osf.io/z2784/](https://osf.io/z2784/) or [THINGS](https://things-initiative.org).

-*STUFF*: STUFF contains bla.
-To acess the data and dimensions, please bla.
+*STUFF*: A curated image dataset of 600 natural and artificial material categories with human-derived perceptual dimensions, designed to study material perception.
+To acess the data and dimensions, see [https://osf.io/5gr73/.](https://osf.io/5gr73/).

 ## Key Files